 I have a dedicated interest in nature, particularly birds that began when I was very young, this has given me a firm naturalistic base.
 After the completion of my Ph.D. from Lund University, Sweden in 1997 I have worked as a freelance ecologist on different projects such as breeding biology in birds, bird migration ecology, and on more applied projects such as making EIA when building wind farms.
 I have worked as a part-time Senior Lecturer at APLORI since 2003.
 Apart from my scientific training at the University, I have got a lot of experience in running and maintaining projects on expeditions on four different continents, mostly on different aspects of Avian Ecology.

-Dr. Yahkat Barshep is the Director of Scientific Research at the A. P. Leventis Ornithological Research Institute (APLORI).
+Dr. Yahkat Barshep is a senior Researcher at the A. P. Leventis Ornithological Research Institute (APLORI).
 Her research can be divided into two main themes: Adaptation of birds to climate-induced environmental change and culture-based conservation.
 Specific research topics include 1.
 Seasonality in the timing of moult among African and migratory bird species.
 2. Breeding seasonality in African birds.
 3. Socio-economic, cultural, and gender roles in the use of animals for traditional medicine.
 4. Ecology of migratory species in Africa.
 5. Application of time-series models in estimating population size and modeling population dynamics of wildlife species.

 Peter Ryan graduated from the University of Cape Town, researching the impacts of ingested plastic on seabirds (MSc) and the evolutionary ecology of buntings in the Tristan archipelago (PhD).
 After a post-doc at the University of California he was appointed academic Coordinator of the Masters Programme in Conservation Biology at the Fitztitute in 1993.
 Although he mostly works on seabirds and their conservation, he has wide-ranging interests in avian biology, and still maintains an interest in plastic pollution, especially in marine systems.
 He has served as the President of BirdLife South Africa and is an associate editor of Antarctic Science and Bird Conservation International.
 He has been an honorary Conservation Officer at Tristan da Cunha since 1989, and is a member of Tristan’s Biodiversity Advisory Group.
 Peter has spent more than a year on Inaccessible Island, studying the island's endemic buntings as well as conducting surveys of threatened birds and conducting control programmes against alien plants.
 He is a keen birder and believes in the importance of promoting amateur involvement in ornithology.
 He has written several books about birds and their identification, and is scientific advisor to African Birdlife, a popular magazine about birds produced by BirdLife South Africa.